A Library of Wine Works

 The Personal Codex

 The instruments and studies above look at wine in general.
-The Codex is different in kind: it looks at one person's experience of wine, as it accumulates.
+The codices are different in kind: they look at one person's experience of wine, as it accumulates — the bottles drunk, and the makers met.

 Codex Vini

-A personal wine book — every bottle, every tasting, kept honestly.
+A personal wine book — every bottle, every tasting.

-The working end of the library.
-A living record of every wine tasted, with filters for country, grape, colour, and rating, and a gentle statistical correction that keeps a single good bottle from crowning an entire country.
-The atlases of vineyards and estates, the affinities of grapes and winemakers, the studies of souls and constellations — and the book of what was drunk.
-Read together.
+A working end of the library.
+A living record of every wine tasted, with filters for country, grape, color, and rating.
+The atlases of vineyards and estates, the affinities of grapes and winemakers, the studies of souls and hands — and the book of what was drunk in company, among good hearts gathered.

 Personal · Living · Filterable